 What will you do when you go through euphoric recall?
 Do you feel like you have a system in place that will help you to traverse it successfully?
 Or do you need to tighten up your plan?
 Remember: your sobriety is at stake.

-If you are currently feeling insufficiently supported in your addiction recovery, join us at Recoverlution.
+If you are currently feeling insufficiently supported in your addiction recovery, join us at Recoverlution where you can access free online recovery tools.
 We welcome everyone, regardless of your recovery beliefs or status.
 You can join our Community for free and even create your own group of support.
 Explore our free Knowledge hub and get to know the facts of addiction and of recovery.
 Want more?
-Explore our Wellness hub, which is jam packed with professionally led evidence based sessions and classes designed to improve your mind, body and spirit.
+Explore our Wellness hub, which is jam-packed with professionally led evidence-based sessions and classes designed to improve your mind, body and spirit.